thekhan314/thekhan314.github.io/_posts/2019-11-16-jupyter_on_your_phone_or_anywhere_really.markdown

 This will start jupyter running in the background and give you back your command line.

-Now open your web browser and navigate to:
+Now open your web browser and navigate to your Jupyter server by typing the following in the URL bar:

-[your servers ip address]:8888.

-Remember, your servers IP address was e-mailed to you when you created the droplet.
-So the url you go to would look something like :

-167.34.187.34:8888

-If you set the password like I outlined above, you will see a login page asking your for a password or token.
-Simply enter that password, and voila! you should see Jupyter running before your eyes.

-You can basically browse to the address I described above from any browser.
+`167.34.187.34:8888`

 You can also actually set a domain name to forward to your server, so that instead of typing in your ip address you can just go to www.dataperson.com:8888 or whatever.
 This is something you do through your server hosting company.
 If you used Digital Ocean, go to your project dashboard, and hit the three dot menu next to your droplet's name and click "Add a Domain".
 I'm sure you can figure out the rest yourself ;)

+If you set the password like I outlined above, you will see a login page asking your for a password or token.
+Simply enter that password, and voila! you should see Jupyter running before your eyes.

 You are now set to Jupyter everywhere.
+Navigate to your server's address from any browser and you're good to go.
+The possibilites are endless.

 Happy coding!